If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

 We will continue to provide enhanced cleaning throughout our campuses with increased attention to frequently touched surfaces.
 This means that, based on recommendations from the CDC, bathrooms will be cleaned and disinfected daily.
 These recommendations include routine cleaning of frequently touched surfaces (e.g., doorknobs, light switches, countertops).
 Additionally, we are increasing use of disinfectant (in addition to our normal multipurpose cleaner) in common areas to ensure that they are disinfected daily.
 To help promote hand hygiene, the university will provide more hand sanitizer in areas of public access in campus buildings.

-How will I work on my research project?
+How can I work on my research project?

 I am a student with a disability.
 How can I receive accommodations for online learning?